 Here at Asana, we’re always looking to improve the way people work.
-Over the past year, we’ve learned and shared many helpful tips for how you and your team can be more productive— from how to organize your day, to creative ways to use Asana, to how to avoid burnout.
+Over the past year, we’ve learned and shared many helpful tips for how you and your team can be more connected and collaborative— from how to organize your day, to creative ways to use Asana, to how to avoid burnout.

-Over the past year, we’ve shared these tips across our social channels, in a weekly Productivity Protips series we kicked off on World Productivity Day.
-As we close out the year and start thinking about all the goals we want to achieve in 2020, we thought it was a productive time to share our standout tips from 2019.
+Over the past year, we’ve shared these tips across our social channels and as we start thinking about all the goals we want to achieve in 2020, we thought we’d share all of our standout tips from 2019.
 Here they are.

 Create a flow that works for you

 1. “Don’t do any work without having a task to represent it first, this includes things like checking your inbox.
 Always set a due date on all of your tasks, and no overdue tasks allowed.
 On or before each task’s due date, either complete the task or set a new date and add a comment.
 I know this might seem impossible, but once you have some practice working this way it’s way easier than it looks.” – Greg Sabo, Engineering Manager at Asana, on our internal #productivity-geeks Slack channel